nosoop/SMExt-SourceScramble/README.md

 supported) indicating the byte payload and a signature to match against at the previously mentioned offset.
 	- `verify` signatures can use `\x2A` to indicate wildcards, same as SourceMod.
+- An optional `preserve` hex string indicating which bits from the original location should be copied to the patch.
+(New in 0.7.x.)
+	- For example, if you want to copy the high 4 bits in a byte from the original memory, that would be represented in binary as `0b11110000`, and you would use `\xF0`.

 Any values written on top of an applied patch will be reverted back when the patch is removed.